 How to manage consent information?

-Consent is strictly related to data processing as it gives a clear indication about which is the purpose that the personal data of an user is processed for.
+Consent is strictly related to data processing as it gives a clear indication about which is the purpose that the personal data of a user is processed for.
 Each processing purpose is associated with one or more processing activities.
-Basically, individuals who own IoT data want to limit their consent.
-Assume that as a IoT service platform provider, you want to use collected IoT data for various purposes, including marketing purposes.
-Here are some examples about various consents.
+Basically, individuals who hold IoT data want to limit their consent.
+Assume that as an IoT service platform provider, a data holder wants to use collected IoT data for various purposes, including marketing purposes.
+Here are some examples of various consents.

 Customer A agrees to share personal bio data measured by wearable IoT devices to specific hospitals.